Devolution: The Federal District

 All constituent states of Mexico are fully autonomous and comprise a federation.
 The Federal District, originally integrated by Mexico City and other municipalities, was created in 1824 to be the capital of the federation.
 As such, it was governed directly by the central or federal government and the president of Mexico appointed its governor or executive regent.
 Even though the municipalities within the Federal District were autonomous, their powers were limited.
 In 1928, these municipalities were abolished and transformed into non-autonomous delegaciones or boroughs and a "Central Department", later renamed as Mexico City.
 In 1970 this department was split into four new delegaciones, and Mexico City was constitutionally defined to be synonymous and coterminous with the entire Federal District.
 (As such, the boroughs of the Federal District are boroughs of Mexico City).

 In the 1980s, the citizens of the Federal District, being the most populated federal entity in Mexico, began to demand home rule: a devolution of autonomy in order to directly elect their head of government and to set up a Legislative Assembly.
 In 1987, an Assembly of Representatives was created, by constitutional decree, whose members were elected by popular vote.
 The devolution of the executive power was not granted until 1997 when the first head of government was elected by popular vote.
 Finally, in 2000, power was devolved to the delegaciones, though limited: residents can now elect their own "heads of borough government" (jefes delegacionales, in Spanish), but the delegaciones do not have regulatory powers and are not constituted by a board of trustees, like the municipalities of the constituent states.

 The autonomy, or home rule, of the Federal District, was granted by the federal government, which in principle has the right to remove it.
 The president of Mexico still holds the final word in some decisions (e.g. he must approve some posts), and the Congress of the Union reviews the budget of the Federal District and sets the limit to its debt.

-Some left-wing groups and political parties have advocated, since the 1980s, for a full devolution of powers by transforming the Federal District into the thirty-second constituent state of the Federation (with the proposed name of "State of the Valley of Mexico", to be distinguished from the state of México; another proposed name is "State of the Anahuac").
+Some left-wing groups and political parties have advocated, since the 1980s, for a full devolution of powers by transforming the Federal District into the thirty-second constituent state of the Federation (with the proposed name of "State of the Valley of Mexico", to be distinguished from the state of Mexico; another proposed name is "State of the Anahuac").